chevtek/react-state-container/README.md

   .build();
 ```

 > IMPORTANT NOTE: While both patterns of `state` manipulation are valid, you CANNOT do both simultaneously or it will throw an error.
-You must either manipulate properties of `state` ***OR*** return data from your action handler.
+You must either manipulate properties of `state` ***OR*** return a complete state replacement from your action handler.
 Not both.

 ## Is there a way to override default state?